 Frequently Asked Questions

-Can an individual request and receive virtual cards from different cardholders and companies?Yes.
+Can an individual request and receive Virtual Cards from different Cardholders and companies?Yes.

-How long does it take to create and send a virtual card?Seconds!
-Enter the recipients' email address, the spending limit, and start/end dates.
+How does the Cardholder create and send a Virtual Card?Enter the Recipients' email address, the spending limit, and end validity date.
 Click Send.

-How long does it take to cancel a virtual card?Seconds!
-Swipe left on any of your sent or received virtual cards, and click Cancel.
-The virtual card number is immediately disabled and cannot be used to make purchases anymore.
+How does the Cardholder or Recipient cancel a Virtual Card?Swipe left on any of your sent or received Virtual Cards, and click Cancel.
+The Virtual Card number is immediately disabled and cannot be used to make purchases anymore.

 Usage best practice

-When sending/requesting a virtual card, make sure that the authorized spending limit is not too close to the expected purchase amount.This will improve the end user experience in the event shipping costs and taxes are applied.
-Note also that some merchants (eg, car rentals, hotel, taxi apps) make a temporary hold on credit cards before their service is fully rendered.
-That hold is equivalent to the expected cost of their service plus a buffer which is usually the minimum of ~25% of the service cost or a dollar amount (eg, $200 for a car rental, $20 for a taxi apps, etc).
-This hold temporarily diminishes the virtual card's spend capacity and is not release until the actual charge is submitted, so it's best to consider these potential holds when setting a virtual card spending limit.
+When sending/requesting a Virtual Card, make sure that the authorized spending limit is not too close to the expected purchase amount.Some merchants (e.g. car rentals, hotel, taxi apps) make a temporary hold on credit cards before their service is fully rendered.
+That hold is equivalent to the expected cost of their service plus a buffer which is usually the minimum of ~25% of the service cost or a dollar amount (e.g. $200 for a car rental, $20 for a taxi app, etc.).
+This hold temporarily diminishes the Virtual Card’s spending limit and is not released until the actual charge is submitted, so it's best to consider these potential holds when setting a Virtual Card spending limit.

-How secure is Extend?Extend is PCI compliant.
-Credit card numbers do not reside in the app, and data is encrypted.
-Virtual card transactions are processed like other card transactions and go through your card issuer's anti-fraud systems.
+How secure is Extend?Extremely secure, since Extend is PCI compliant.
+Credit card numbers do not reside in the app, and the data is encrypted.
+Virtual Card transactions are processed like any other credit card transactions and go through the credit card issuer's anti-fraud systems.

 Questions?
 Comments?
 Want to sign up a credit card?